JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 ### **5.5 BGFormer**

-BGfomrer is described in Xue et al., (2024): https://www.sciencedirect.com/science/article/abs/pii/S1532046424001333?via%3Dihub
+BGfomer is described in Xue et al., (2024): https://www.sciencedirect.com/science/article/abs/pii/S1532046424001333?via%3Dihub

 The implementation of BGFormer was the developed without access to the original code and followed interpretation of the paper and therefore it may not fully reflect the original model.
 A known difference between the original model and implementation within this paper is the exclusion of the feature enhancement module.